-Ann Czyzewski practices in the firm’s Complex Litigation, Pharmaceutical Products, and Toxic Torts & Products Liability groups.
+Ann Czyzewski Farr practices in the firm’s Complex Litigation, Pharmaceutical Products, and Toxic Torts & Products Liability groups.
 Often described as highly driven, passionate about her work, and a quick learner, Ann gravitated to the practice of law early in life as the logic and reasoning aspects of law fit her well and allowed her a platform from which to write and assemble strategic arguments.

 Ann earned her J.D. from the University of Virginia School of Law, where she was on the Editorial Board of the Virginia Sports and Entertainment Law Journal and received the Bracewell LLP Appellate Advocacy Best Brief Award.
 She was a member of the Extramural Moot Court Team and competed in moot court competitions, including the William M. Lile Moot Court Competition.